 Priority of use

 - Some computers may provide access to unique or specific resources.
-Use of these resources takes priority over other activities on these computers.
+The use of these resources takes priority over other activities on these computers.
 These machines may have posted special access rules.

 - Library resources and computers are primarily for academic use.
 Recreational use is permitted but during peak library use periods, priority use is given to non-recreational use of library resources and computers.